-Known for exploring the complexity of familial bonds and fault lines, Roxana Robinson is the author of five novels: Sparta (2013), Cost (2009), Sweetwater (2003), This is My Daughter (1998), and Summer Light (1987).
+Known for exploring the complexity of familial bonds and fault lines, Roxana Robinson is the author of six novels: Dawson’s Fall (2019), Sparta (2013), Cost (2009), Sweetwater (2003), This is My Daughter (1998), and Summer Light (1987).
 Cost was recognized as a National Book Critics Circle Recommended Reads, The New York Times Editors’ Choice, and The Washington Post Five Best Fiction Books of the Year.
 In her recent suspenseful novel Sparta, Robinson explores the fissures between military experience and civilian life through a portrait of a returning veteran, and the costs of war.
 In 2014, Robinson received the Marine Corps’ James Webb Award for Distinguished Fiction for Sparta.
 Sparta was also shortlisted for the 2015 International IMPAC Dublin Literary Award.

 Robinson has three collections of short stories: A Perfect Stranger and Other Stories (2006), Asking for Love (1996), A Glimpse of Scarlet and Other Stories (1991), as well as an award-winning biography, Georgia O’Keeffe: A Life (1989).
 Her work has been widely anthologized, broadcasted on NPR, and has appeared in The New Yorker, The Atlantic, Harper’s, The Wall Street Journal, The Boston Globe, Vogue, One Story, Best American Short Stories, and elsewhere.
 She has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and The MacDowell Colony.
 She has also been elected as President of the Authors Guild.